How to Get a DOT Medical Card

 Step #3: Submit the DOT Medical Card

 After getting their DOT medical cards from a qualified healthcare provider, most can submit the certificate to their state's Department of Motor Vehicles.
 Where you live, you may be able to send it in person, by mail, fax, or email.
-Check your state's DMV website for exact instructions on documents that are required and how they should be submitted.
+Check your state's DMV website for exact instructions on required documents and how they should be submitted.
 With all the paperwork taken care of, you're one step closer to being ready to hit the road!

 Step #4: Adhere to Renewal Guidelines